RockYou: History

 In 2011, the company agreed to undergo two independent security audits to settle a proposed class action in California over the 2009 data breach that exposed millions of passwords and email addresses.

 In 2012, the company settled Federal Trade Commission charges.
 The settlement barred future deceptive claims by the company regarding privacy and data security, required it to implement and maintain a data security program, barred future violations of the Children's Online Privacy Protection Act (COPPA) Rule, and required it to pay a $250,000 civil penalty to settle the COPPA charges.

 On June 13, 2012, RockYou acquired Bingo developer Ryzing and relocated its headquarters to San Francisco, California.
-In August 2012, RockYou launched The Walking Dead Social Game based on AMC's hit series of the same name.
+In August 2012, RockYou launched The Walking Dead Social Game based on the AMC series of the same name.
 In April 2014, RockYou purchased three Playdom social games from Disney: Gardens of Time, Words of Wonder, and City Girl, and announced it was licensing Army Attack, Crazy Penguin Wars, Millionaire City, and Zombie Lane from Digital Chocolate.

 In 2015, RockYou purchased The Godfather: Five Families, Kingdoms of Camelot, Edgeworld, Glory of Rome, and Dragons of Atlantis from Kabam.

 In 2016, RockYou acquired War of Nations from GREE.

-In 2019, RockYou closed down its popular but money-losing PurePlay Poker Game without notice.
+In 2019, RockYou closed down one of its games, PurePlay Poker, without notice.
 Shortly after, the RockYou corporate website went dark.

 In February 2019, after several Facebook posts promoting "exciting news" and a plan to upgrade servers, RockYou announced the closure of The Godfather: Five Families.
 Players were given 5 days' notice.

 On February 13, 2019, RockYou filed for Chapter 7 bankruptcy in U.S. Bankruptcy Court for the Southern District of New York.

 Data breach

 In December 2009, the company experienced a data breach resulting in the exposure of over 32 million user accounts.
 The company used an unencrypted database to store user account data, including plaintext passwords (as opposed to password hashes) for its service, as well as passwords to connected accounts at partner sites (including Facebook, Myspace, and webmail services).
 RockYou would also e-mail the password unencrypted to the user during account recovery.
 They also did not allow using special characters in the passwords.
 The hacker used a 10-year-old SQL vulnerability to gain access to the database.
 The company took days to notify users after the incident, and initially incorrectly reported that the breach only affected older applications when it actually affected all RockYou users.

-The full list of passwords exposed as a result of the breach is widely available online.
-Due to its easy attainability and comprehensive length, it is commonly used in dictionary attacks.
+The full list of passwords exposed as a result of the breach were made available online.
+Due to its easy attainability and comprehensive length, it was commonly used in dictionary attacks.